Interconnection Data

 In this article, you'll learn how to:

-- Use Interconnection to Search for Parcels
+- Search for Parcels with Capacity in the Map

-- View Substations with Available Capacity
+- View Substations with Available Capacity in the Map

-- Review Interconnection Data within a Report
+- Review Interconnection Data in a Report

-- Export Interconnection Data
+- Filter and Export Interconnection Data in a Report

 For more information on Interconnection data, please contact your Transect Customer Success Manager.